Lightning-AI/pytorch-lightning/docs/source-fabric/fundamentals/code_structure.rst

 Fabric is flexible enough to adapt to any project structure, regardless of whether you are experimenting with a simple script or an extensive framework, because it makes no assumptions about how your code is organized.
 Despite the ultimate freedom, this page is meant to give beginners a template for how to organize a typical training script with Fabric:
-We also have several :ref:`examples <Fabric Examples>` that you can take inspiration from.
+We also have several :doc:`examples <../examples/index>` that you can take inspiration from.

 ----